digidem/mapeo-rfc/RFC-002-mapeo-protocol.md

 # 5. Secure Channel RPCs

-The data sync protocol is responsible for letting peers exchange hypercore feed entries and media blobs.
-It happens over the secure channel.
+The secure channel is responsible for letting peers exchange hypercore feed entries and media blobs.

 Requests and responses are multiplexed over the [muxrpc][] library, for extensibility, and so that several possible subchannels can be established,